ssbc/fusion-identity-spec/README.md

 the new and the redirect.
 Clearly the old and new needs to exist before a redirect can be created but there is no need for a redirect to be attested before the new identity can start inviting members.

+For the case where you follow a fusion identity that is then tombstoned, we need a clear rule to determine what redirect to follow and at what point we start replicating the feeds of the new fusion identity instead of the old.
+One way would be a majority of members in the old fusion identity needs to attest a redirect.
+In the case of a tie, yourself attesting a redirect breaks the tie.

+FIXME: consider a social tiebreaker where 3 of your friends also breaks a tie?

+FIXME: security consideration where a malicious member extends the tangle branching of the last message before a tombstone and then starts adding new members in order to gain the majority.
+Probably include the members of the fusion identity in the tombstone.

 ### attestation